Blendify/blender-manual/blender_docs/manual/rigging/armatures/posing/bone_constraints/inverse_kinematics/introduction.rst

 Simulation
 ^^^^^^^^^^

-The Simulation mode is the stateful mode of the solver: it estimates the targets velocity, operates in a 'true time' context, ignores rotation from keyframes (except via a joint rotation constraint) and builds up a state cache automatically.
+The Simulation mode is the stateful mode of the solver: it estimates the target's velocity, operates in a 'true time' context, ignores rotation from keyframes (except via a joint rotation constraint) and builds up a state cache automatically.